A memory-efficient neural ODE framework based on high-level adjoint differentiation: Conclusion

 \section{Conclusion}

 In this work we propose PNODE, a framework for neural ODEs based on high-level discrete adjoint methods with checkpointing.
 We show that the discrete adjoints derived from a time integration scheme can be cast as a high-level abstraction of automatic differentiation and produce gradients exact to machine precision.
-Adopting this approach, one can avoid backpropagating through an ODE solver or a time integration procedure and can minimize the depth of the computational graph for backpropagation, while guaranteeing reverse accuracy.
-With high-level adjoint differentiation and the checkpointing technique, we successfully reduce the memory cost of neural ODEs to $\mathcal{O}(N_t N_s) + \mathcal{O}(N_l)$ when checkpointing all intermediate states (including ODE solutions and stage vectors) and $\mathcal{O}(N_t) +\mathcal{O}(N_l)$ when checkpointing solutions only, while a naive automatic differentiation approach requires a memory cost of $\mathcal{O}(N_t N_s N_l)$.
+Adopting this approach, one can avoid backpropagating through an ODE solver or a time integration procedure by directly using ML platforms such as \texttt{TensorFlow} and \texttt{PyTorch} and can minimize the depth of the computational graph for NN backpropagation, while guaranteeing reverse accuracy.
+With high-level adjoint differentiation and the checkpointing technique, we successfully reduce the memory cost of neural ODEs to $\mathcal{O}(N_t N_s) + \mathcal{O}(N_l)$ when checkpointing all intermediate states (including ODE solutions and stage vectors) and $\mathcal{O}(N_t) +\mathcal{O}(N_l)$ when checkpointing solutions only, whereas a naive automatic differentiation approach requires a memory cost of $\mathcal{O}(N_t N_s N_l)$.
 Extensive numerical experiments on image classification and continuous normalizing flow problems show that PNODE achieves the best memory efficiency and training speed among the existing neural ODEs that are reverse-accurate.
 Furthermore, our high-level adjoint method not only allows a balance between memory and computational costs but also offers more flexibility in the solver design than traditional neural ODEs have.
-We demonstrate that PNODE enables the application of implicit integration methods, which offers more possibilities for stabilizing the training of stiff dynamical systems.
+We demonstrate that PNODE enables the application of implicit integration methods, which offers more possibilities for stabilizing the training of stiff dynamical systems and building implicit deep learning models \cite{Ghaoui2021}.
 We have made PNODE freely available and believe that accelerated memory-efficient neural ODEs will benefit a broad range of artificial intelligence applications, especially for scientific machine learning tasks such as the discovery of unknown physics.